Note: This restaurant is already closed.

 I have been reading numerous positive reviews about Brasas that when I was invited by my fellow foodie KC to have dinner, I agreed immediately.
 Anyway, it was just a few blocks from where I work.

 We were already starving when we arrived, so I forgot about taking photos of the place.

 KC ordered Puerco Asado (Php 240) while I had a Beef Rice Platter (Php 220).
 Lester, who later joined us for dinner, got the Chicken Rice Platter (Php 180).

 Puerco Asado is a Cuban dish with slow-roasted pork belly with crunchy skin, roasted seasonal vegetables, rice, and beans.
 You can just tell from the smell that it tastes really good.
 This dish is a little on the heavy side because of the beans and rice mixed together.

 |Beef Rice Platter|

 |Chicken Rice Platter|

-Rice Platters are charcoal grilled meat with South American Slaw, Patacones or crispy plantain chips, yellow rice served with Chimichurri sauce.
+Rice Platters are charcoal-grilled meat with South American Slaw, Patacones or crispy plantain chips, yellow rice served with Chimichurri sauce.
 I loved how tender and flavorful the beef is.
 I wouldn't dare estimate this platter, as I was already feeling full halfway my meal.
-Mind you, I have a huge appetite and was starving that time.
+Mind you, I have a huge appetite and was starving at that time.

 We also had some Carne Asada Fries (Php 120) for sides.